Meeting Minutes

 {tab=Adjournment}

-With no further business to conduct, the meeting was adjourned at 1929 on a motion by Kelly McGuire and a second by Fred Lanyon which was carried unanimously.
+With no further business to discuss, the meeting was adjourned at 1922 on a motion by Frank Chuba, seconded by David Weber and carried unanimously.

 Respectfully submitted,